geoffreylitt/convivial-paper/paper.md

 abstract: |
   Many Web applications do not meet the particular needs of their users.
 Browser extensions and user scripts offer a way to customize web applications, but most people do not have the programming skills to implement their own extensions.

   We present the idea of _spreadsheet-driven customization_: enabling end users to customize existing applications using a live spreadsheet view of the data inside the application.
-By manipulating the spreadsheet, users can implement a wide variety of customizations, ranging from sorting lists of search results to displaying related data from other web services, without doing any traditional programming.
+By manipulating the spreadsheet, users can implement a variety of customizations without doing any traditional programming.

-  We built a prototype system called Wildcard that implements spreadsheet-driven customization as a web browser extension.
-Through concrete examples, we demonstrate that Wildcard has both a low barrier to entry for beginners and enough flexibility to solve many useful problems.
-We also show that Wildcard can work with real existing websites, by extracting structured data using web scraping techniques.
+  We have implemented this technique in a prototype browser extension called Wildcard.
+Through concrete examples, we demonstrate that Wildcard can be used to implement useful customizations with real existing websites.
 ---

 # Introduction {#sec:introduction}

 Web applications often don't match the particular needs of their users.
 Sometimes there is a browser extension available to patch an issue, and if the user is a programmer they might be able to fix it themselves.
 But for most people, the only recourse is to complain to the developers, or more likely, to simply give up.
 Back in 1977, in _Personal Dynamic Media_ [@kay1977], Alan Kay envisioned personal computing as a medium that let a user "mold and channel its power to his own needs," but today, software behaves more like concrete than clay.

 In this paper, we present _spreadsheet-driven customization_, a technique that enables end users to customize software without doing any traditional programming.
 The idea is to augment an application’s UI with a spreadsheet that is synchronized with the application’s data.
 When the user manipulates the spreadsheet, the underlying data is modified and the changes are propagated to the UI, and vice versa.

-We have implemented this technique in a prototype browser extension called Wildcard. [@sec:demos] presents demos of using Wildcard to augment real websites in useful ways, and [@sec:implementation] describes the implementation of the extension.
+We have implemented this technique in a prototype browser extension called Wildcard.
+We've built demos of using Wildcard (shown in [@sec:demos]) which suggest that this paradigm can support useful customizations, ranging from sorting lists of data to adding whole new features to applications.

 ![An overview of spreadsheet-driven customization](media/overview-300dpi.png){#fig:overview}

+Our approach requires extracting structured data from the user interfaces of existing applications, but we hide the complexity of data extraction from end users.
+Programmers write _site adapters_ which use web scraping techniques to extract structured data from existing applications and map them to the spreadsheet table.
+Our prototype suggests that it is possible to implement site adapters for real websites; [@sec:implementation] describes some of the techniques and challenges involved.

 Spreadsheet-driven customization provides an easy entry point for end users, since small tweaks like sorting data can be performed with a single click.
 At the same time, it also supports a variety of richer customizations, like adding private annotations to a webpage or joining in related data from a web API.
 In [@sec:design-principles], we elaborate on this breadth of use cases, as well as other design principles guiding our work.

 Prior work [@mccutchen2016;@benson2014;@chang2014] has enabled end users to create "spreadsheet-driven applications" which use spreadsheets as a backing data layer.
 Spreadsheet-driven *customization* applies this idea in a different context: customizing existing software, rather than building new software from scratch.
 Our technique does not require that the application actually be backed by a spreadsheet; it merely uses the spreadsheet as an interface for viewing and modifying the internal state of the application.

-This approach requires extracting structured data from the user interfaces of existing applications, but we hide the complexity of data extraction from end users.
-Programmers write _site adapters_ which use web scraping techniques to extract structured data from existing applications and map them to the spreadsheet table.
-End users only interact with the structured spreadsheet, providing a straightforward customization experience.
-In [@sec:related-work], we explain this architecture in more depth, and describe how Wildcard relates to existing work on malleable software, web customization, spreadsheet-driven applications, and web scraping.
+In [@sec:related-work], we describe how Wildcard relates to existing work on spreadsheet-driven apps, as well as other areas like web customization and web scraping.

 The Wildcard extension is currently an early research prototype.
 We plan to continue testing the system with our own use cases to explore how the spreadsheet abstraction maps to real websites and customization needs.
-Eventually we plan to release the tool publicly, in order to study real applications, discover usability challenges, and to test the feasibility of programmers building and maintaining site adapters.
+Eventually we plan to release the tool publicly in order to study real use cases, discover usability challenges, and to test the feasibility of programmers building and maintaining site adapters.

-# Demo: booking a trip with Wildcard {#sec:demos}
+# Demo {#sec:demos}

-To demonstrate the user experience of Wildcard, here's an example of using it to help with booking a trip.<span class="pdf-only"> These demos are best viewed as videos in the online version of this paper (\url{https://www.geoffreylitt.com/wildcard}).</span>
+Here are some examples of using Wildcard to customize websites in useful ways.<span class="pdf-only"> These demos are best viewed as videos in the online version of this paper (\url{https://www.geoffreylitt.com/wildcard}).</span>

 <div class="pdf-only">